sileneundula/Research-silenexy/ISS/README.md

 ## 2.3 MiniaturePoW

 nano-inspired proof-of-work using an unsigned 64-bit integer is employed against a certain threshold to protect against spam and ddos attacks.
 These can easily be verified by the user making sure the piece has had enough proof-of-work put in.

+## 2.4 Proof-of-History Consensus

+Proof-of-History Consensus Algorithm is used to ensure timestamps are valid.
+Due to proof-of-history's solid foundation on timestamping, it proves that the time and date and certain pieces can easily be retrieved and in sequential order.
+This is implied more-so in Lemur than it is in Immutable Storage Solution.